Ombarve21/nhs-A-E-performance-dashboard/README.md

 # NHS A&E performance dashboard
-NHS A&amp;E performance analysis and Power BI dashboard using Power Query and DAX.

 An interactive Power BI dashboard analysing NHS England Accident & Emergency performance from 2021 to 2024, tracking attendances, admissions, and